KarimMagdy96/weather-App-Js/README.md

 # Simple weather

 ## Description
-Smple app that can creat read update delete & search prodacts
+Smple app that can show Weather by city name

 <!-- About the Project -->
 ## :star2: About the Project